-The heteroscedasticity test is used to examine whether there is unequal variance in the residuals between observations.
-The assumption in the regression model, as per (Winarno, 2015), is:
+The heteroscedasticity test was used to examine whether there was unequal variance in the residuals between observations.
+The assumption in the regression model, as per Winarno 2015), is

-- Residuals (ei) have a mean value of zero; - Residuals have constant variance or var (ei) = $\sigma^2$ , and - Residuals for any observation are not correlated with those of other observations, or cov.
+- Residuals (ei) have a mean value of zero. - Residuals have constant variance or var (ei) = $\sigma^2$ , and - Residuals for any observation are not correlated with those of other observations or cov.

-If assumption (a) is not met, only the slope estimator is affected and does not lead to serious consequences in econometric analysis.
-However, if assumptions (b) and (c) are violated, it will have significant implications for predictions with the model.
-In this study, heteroscedasticity is tested using the White test.
-If the probability value of obs\R-squared $> \alpha = 5\%$ , then there is no heteroscedasticity.
+If assumption (a) is not met, only the slope estimator is affected and does not lead to serious consequences in the econometric analysis.
+However, if assumptions (b) and (c) are violated, it will have significant implications for the predictions made using the model.
+In this study, heteroscedasticity was tested using the White test.
+If the probability value of obs\R-squared > $\alpha$ = 5%, then there is no heteroscedasticity in the model.